chapel-lang/chapel/doc/rst/platforms/aws.rst

 Getting Chapel
 --------------

-If you are using an OS that has a pre-built binary for Chapel, you can download and install it using the system package manager.
+If you are using an OS that has a pre-built libfabric+slurm binary for Chapel, you can download and install it using the system package manager.
 For example, to install Chapel 2.2 on Ubuntu 22.04:

 .. code-block:: bash